 by Freddy Tran Nager, Founder of Atomic Tango + Business Lit Connoisseur…

 Note: The following is meant to be satirical.
 The author has no affiliation with the Harvard Business Review or any idea what its editors could possibly be thinking.

 For nearly a century, the Harvard Business Review has been the authoritative voice of critical business thinkers, featuring such legendary thought leaders as Peter Drucker, Theordore Levitt and Michael Porter, and popularizing such paradigm-shattering concepts as the glass ceiling, marketing myopia, and the balanced scorecard.

 Well, enough of that…

 We, the new generation of editors at Harvard Business Review, have concluded that critical, cutting-edge business thinking is, like, so 20th century.
 Who’s got the attention span for that anymore?
-Imagine today’s business titans taking time to read groundbreaking articles that require thinking… Could billionaire entrepreneur and Harvard alum Mark Zuckerberg adequately explore privacy loopholes if he were contemplating long-term sustainable competitive advantage?
+Imagine today’s business titans taking time to read groundbreaking articles that require thinking… Could billionaire entrepreneur and Harvard alum Mark Zuckerberg adequately exploit privacy loopholes if he were contemplating long-term sustainable competitive advantage?
 Would the words “long-term sustainable competitive advantage” even fit in a Facebook update?

 Or consider the bankers of Goldman Sachs, many of them Harvard MBAs.
 What’s the purpose of having them learn about the impact of corporate social responsibility on brand equity if there’s no way to short it?

-As the self-proclaimed social media gurus say — and we’re big followers of self-proclaimed social media gurus — what’s most important is doing what your customers want because, according to the gurus, customers know everything.
+As the self-proclaimed social media gurus say — and we at HBR love us some self-proclaimed social media gurus — what’s most important is doing what your customers want because, according to the gurus, customers know everything.
 Customers are never wrong.
 Customers can see the future and determine what’s best for the world at large.

 Instead, we turned to specialists in addressing high school business 101 students and members of the Greater Wasilla Chamber of Commerce.
 We’re talking consultants, of course.
 You may have seen one of our recent posts, “Two Rules for a Successful Presentation,” which contained this earth-shattering insight: “know thy audience.”
 What pith!
 And note the cleverness of the word “thy,” which is the author’s way of acknowledging that this bit of wisdom is 2,000 years old, give or take a millennium.